MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnAfterGetCurrRecord-Trigger.md

  If there is an error in the trigger code, then the page is closed.

 > [!IMPORTANT]
-> The OnAfterGetCurrRecord trigger can be called more than once while a page is opened.
+> The OnAfterGetCurrRecord trigger can be called more than once when a page is opened.

 ## See Also
  [Triggers](Triggers.md)